egeyardimci/Twitch-Api-Py/README.md

 # **Note**

-This Project have only 3 functions for now, you can use all the 3 commands on any channel because i didn't add any command that needs moderater permissions.
+This Project has only 3 functions for now, you can use all the 3 commands on any channel because i didn't add any command that needs moderater permissions.